 The pious city serves as home to the Hindu religion and has preserved its tradition, culture & rituals.
 It is also religious in Buddhist religion & offers a serene feel that thousands of pilgrims throughout the country visit Varanasi for divine blessings.
 When Lord Buddha reached here for his first sermon in around 500 BC, it also served as the largest trading center in India.
 This holy city is world-famous as once American novelist Marc Twain stated as, “Banaras is older than history, older than tradition, older even than legend and looks twice as old as all of them put together.”

 Known & searched as the Buddhist pilgrimage sites in India, the “land of Buddha-Varanasi” is the main choice of tourists all around the world that brings an opportunity to visit the holy destinations in Varanasi.

-So, well, all these cities are included in Buddhist pilgrimage places in India for a Buddhist pilgrimage tour.
+So, well, all these cities are included in Buddhist pilgrimage places in India for a Buddhist tour of india.
 It is, therefore, a journey that will make you explore inside, above & far beyond the imagination.

 So, coming to an end, we would like to say that for those who want to seek inner peace & want to connect to the spiritual side, we must visit these Buddhist pilgrimage sites in India.